n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dropbox.md

 # Dropbox

-The Dropbox node allows you to automate work in the Dropbox platform and integrate Dropbox with other applications. n8n has built-in support for a wide range of Dropbox features, including creating, downloading, moving, and copying files and folders.
+The Dropbox node allows you to automate work in Dropbox, and integrate Dropbox with other applications. n8n has built-in support for a wide range of Dropbox features, including creating, downloading, moving, and copying files and folders.

 On this page, you'll find a list of operations the Dropbox node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Dropbox credentials](https://docs.n8n.io/integrations/builtin/credentials/dropbox/) for guidance on setting up authentication.
+    Refer to [Dropbox credentials](https://docs.n8n.io/integrations/builtin/credentials/dropbox/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Dropbox integrations](https://n8n.io/integrations/dropbox/){:target="_blank" .external-link} list.